-Hael Farm cottages based in the Gower Peninsula in South Wales was designated an Area of Outstanding Natural Beauty (AONB) in 1956.
-It was the first place to be assigned this title in the UK.
-It is also designated a Landscape of Outstanding Historic Interest in Wales, and the Gower Heritage Coast was designated in 1975.
-It may only be 16 miles long and 7 miles wide but the Gower has a rich diversity of landscapes, fauna and flora, archaeological sites, and historical features through the ages ranging from castles to churches and from agricultural to industrial relics which chronicle Man’s occupation of the Gower Peninsula from Stone Age to present day.
+Hael Farm cottages are located in the Gower Peninsula the first area to be designated an Area of Outstanding Natural Beauty (AONB) in 1956 It is also designated a Landscape of Outstanding Historic Interest in Wales, and the Gower Heritage Coast was designated in 1975.
+It may only be 16 miles long and 7 miles wide but the Gower has a rich diversity of landscapes, fauna and flora, archaeological sites, and historical features through the ages including historic castles and churches and agricultural to industrial relics which chronicle Man’s occupation of the Gower Peninsula from Stone Age to present day.

 Port Eynon Beach Cottage and Oxwich View can be let as one cottage sleeping 14, connected by a communicating door on the first floor, with a large dining area sufficient for 14 guests to eat together.